CIVA Staff Bio's

 Rachel Van Scoy Science Teacher

-Ms. Van Scoy is thrilled to be at CIVA and working alongside this amazing student body.
-She instructs Chemistry and Earth Science classes, and holds licensure in both secondary science and special education from UCTE and Noyce Scholarship programs at CU Denver.
-Her background is a bit mixed; she attended Littleton Public Schools, graduated from St. Olaf in Music History and Literature, completed a year of service, coached USA Swimming (which she still does on the other side of I25!) and occasionally performs with theatrical groups around town...once they open back up.
-She is also a new mama, so take all of those other things she just listed and cross them out for a few years!
-In addition to content learning, her big goals are for students to improve their research skills and scientific literacy, as well as build critical thinking, problem solving and astute discussion habits.
+Ms. Van Scoy is thrilled to continue teaching at CIVA.
+She instructs Chemistry, Environmental and Earth Science classes, and holds licensure in both secondary science and special education from CU Denver.
+Her background is a bit mixed; she attended Littleton Public Schools, graduated from St. Olaf College in Music History and Literature and completed a year of service while operating a farmer’s market in Minneapolis.
+Her first career was coaching USA Swimming, which she still does now and then, and she performs with theatrical groups in the Denver area.
+She is also a new mama, so take the last two things she listed and cross them out for a few years!
+In addition to content learning, her primary goals while working alongside this amazing student body are to improve their research skills and scientific literacy, as well as build critical thinking, problem solving and astute discussion habits.

 Chris Wolfe Video/Photography Teacher